mshih01/aacalc2/README.md

         - compute Pwin for all sub-problem states.
         - enhance the roundless evaluation to bookkeep and maintain expected number of rounds.

-    - However, javascript performance issues with high frequency callbacks lead me to duplicate this function. (solveone*.ts).
-It seems like when a single callback function is used, the node engine is able to inline the callbacks.
-But when callback functions are mixed -- there's high overehead (2X or more).
+    - However, JavaScript performance issues with high-frequency callbacks led me to duplicate this function (solveone*.ts).
+When a single callback is used, V8 is able to inline it.
+But when callbacks are mixed, there is high overhead (2x or more).
     - The duplication is maintained by a shell script.
 It's not ideal... and if anyone knows of a better solution please let me know.

 - unitgroup.ts -- compute_remove_hits(), general_unit_graph_node
-    - compute_remove_hits allows random order of losses.
-(AA guns, subs/plane/destroyer relations, multiwave)
+    - compute_remove_hits() handles random order of losses (AA guns, subs/planes/destroyers, multiwave transitions)
-        - From an initial set of states (multiple initial states may be possible due to multiwave).
-            - compute all possible casualty next states (as well as any other need to transition to a different state).
+        - From an initial set of states (multiple initial states may be possible due to multiwave), compute all possible casualty next states and any other state transitions.
     - general_unit_graph_node
         - From any state -- reach any casualty state with a single table lookup dereference.
             - e.g.  remove 5 sub hits.   remove 8 plane hits.    remove 10 naval hits.